 The thing is, no matter how small something looks to you, you can never tell what will be its importance for someone else.
 Maybe someone else will have a question about that meeting.
 Or there will be something in the discussion that it will generate that will be interesting for someone else.
 Sometimes it will only be interesting to you, but you can’t know in advance, and you can’t know what will interest others.
 And once a discussion has started in private, it takes more effort to move it to a public channel than starting it there in the first place – again, like open source.

 Defaulting to open makes it a no-brainer - something you take as a habit - and even if it sometimes takes some getting used to at the beginning, as transparency can be intimidating, it can become very natural and obvious.

 From Jill: "I compare the discomfort of “always talking openly” to my initial horror at having all my PR reviews open to anyone who wanted to see them.
 But doing it all the time got me over the discomfort, and better at the code and discussions.
 I don’t agonize nearly as much over client communications now either… and if I’m uncertain, I post it for review first."

 If you try to follow all the conversations happening, you will quickly overload - don't.
 You don’t need to, if it’s explicitly random to you.
-As long as you answer all explicit pings within 24h Mon-Fri, and review the forum threads once or twice a week to see if there is anything you should answer, then the rest is when you think it’s important to follow.
+As long as you answer all explicit pings and the announcements forum within 24h Mon-Fri, and review the rest of the discussions forum once or twice a week to see if there is anything you should answer, then the rest is when you think it’s important to follow.

 But if in the future you are looking for something, and search the chat or the ticket tracker, that conversation will come up, and at that point it will no longer be random.
 You can also more easily log the time in the ticket that caused you to look it up.